Updates the package version.

 Note: The new version you enter must be a valid SemVer version.

-If you run yarn version
+If you run yarn version within a Git repository a

 Git tag will be created by

-default following the format v0.0.0
+default following the format v0.0.0.

 You can customize the git tag that is created or disable this behavior by using

-yarn config set
+yarn config set.

-To change the prefix of the git tag you can use version-tag-prefix
+To change the prefix of the git tag you can use version-tag-prefix:

 yarn config set version-tag-prefix "v"

-Or you can change the git message using version-git-message
+Or you can change the git message using version-git-message where %s is the

 version string: